sybrenjansen/mpire/docs/usage/dashboard.rst

 Using the dashboard
 -------------------

-When you have connected to a dashboard you don't need to change anything to your code.
+Once connected to a dashboard you don't need to change anything to your code.
 When you have enabled the use of a progress bar in your ``map`` call the progress bar will automatically register itself to the dashboard server and show up, like here:

 .. code-block:: python

+    from mpire import WorkerPool
     from mpire.dashboard import connect_to_dashboard

     connect_to_dashboard(8099)

+    def square(x):
+        import time
+        time.sleep(0.01)  # To be able to show progress return x * x

     with WorkerPool(4) as pool:
         pool.map(square, range(10000), progress_bar=True)